 People unable to wear regular contact lenses due to irregular corneas or other problems might be able to wear scleral lenses.
-Scleral lenses are custom made and wearing them improves vision as well as (or better than) eyeglasses or traditional soft contact lenses.
+They're custom made and improve vision as well as (or better than) eyeglasses or traditional contact lenses.

-Gas permeable contact lenses are rigid and made of durable plastic that allows oxygen to pass through the lens.
-They are smaller in diameter than soft contacts or scleral lenses, covering the majority of the cornea.
+Gas-permeable contact lenses are rigid and made of durable plastic that allows oxygen to pass through the lens.
+They're smaller in diameter than soft contacts or scleral lenses, covering the majority of the cornea.

-Scleral lenses also have a greater range of sizes and span the entire surface of the cornea, unlike gas permeable lenses that are smaller and only cover about three-quarters of the corneal surface.
+Scleral lenses also have a greater range of sizes and span the entire surface of the cornea.
+This is unlike gas permeable lenses, which are smaller and only cover about three-quarters of the corneal surface.

 Many people turn to scleral lenses when gas-permeable lenses aren’t comfortable for them.

-Scleral lenses range in size from approximately 14.5 mm to 24 mm.
-The average human cornea is just under 12 mm in size, so even the smallest scleral lenses cover the entire surface of the cornea.
+Scleral lenses range in size from around 14.5 mm to 24 mm.
+The average cornea is just under 12 mm in size, so even the smallest scleral lenses cover the entire surface of the cornea.

-Scleral lenses that are only 13 to 15 mm in size are called corneoscleral or mini-scleral lenses.
-They work well for people who need large gas permeable lenses.
-They are also worn by people who have undergone LASIK eye surgery and need correction for astigmatism.
+Scleral lenses that are only 13 to 15 mm in size are called mini-scleral lenses.
+They work well for people who need large gas-permeable lenses.

-The size of the lens is determined by the degree of complexity of someone’s vision issue.
+The size of the lens is determined by the degree of complexity of the issues.

-Someone with a complex condition, pathologically dry eyes, or ocular surface disease requires large lenses because they need a larger tear reservoir.
+People who need larger lenses include those with pathologically dry eyes or ocular surface disease.
+This is because they need a larger tear reservoir.